 How Are Retirement Accounts Divided in An Arizona Divorce?

 The Arizona Supreme Court in the Johnson v.
-Johnson case presented a very good analysis of the ways the court may determine the community and separate property interests in these types of retirement accounts.
+Johnson case presented an excellent analysis of the ways the court may determine the community and separate property interests in these types of retirement accounts.

-The actual division of the accounts occurs by rolling out an amount into a separate account for the spouse receiving an interest in the retirement account, offsetting that spouse’s interest in the other spouse’s retirement account by awarding him or her more of some other asset, or by preparation of a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.
+The actual division of the accounts occurs by rolling out an amount into a separate account for the spouse receiving an interest in the retirement account.
+Alternatively, you can offset that spouse’s interest in the other spouse’s retirement account by awarding him or her more of some other asset.
+If you are splitting a retirement account, you will need to prepare a special Order referred to as a Qualified Domestic Relations Order, which is an Order that directs the plan administrator as to how to divide the community property portion of the retirement account.

 Military Retirement Pay may also be divided in an Arizona divorce.
-However, special circumstances exist in certain cases of military benefits, such as Combat Related Special Compensation payments and other forms of military disability payments that may not be divided in an Arizona divorce.
+However, special circumstances exist in certain cases of military benefits, such as Combat-Related Special Compensation payments and other forms of military disability payments that may not be divided in an Arizona divorce.
 However, the Arizona Supreme Court in the unpublished Merrill v.
-Merrill case held that a trial court may order a spouse to compensate his or her spouse if the court previously awarded the division of Military Retirement Pay that is subsequently turned into Combat Related Special Compensation pay due to the subsequent disability of the military spouse.
+Merrill case held that a trial court might order a spouse to compensate his or her spouse if the court previously awarded the division of Military Retirement Pay that is subsequently turned into Combat-Related Special Compensation pay due to the subsequent disability of the military spouse.
 Since Merrill is an unpublished case, you are not permitted in almost all cases to cite the case as authority to the court.